eminmtas/aligned_layer_tendermint/README.md

 lambchaind tx lambchain verify --from alice --chain-id lambchain "base64-encoded proof"
 ```

 A JSON representation of the transaction can be obtained with the `--generate-only` flag.
 It contains transaction metadata and a set of messages.
-A **message** contains the fully-qualified type to route it correctly, and it's parameters.
+A **message** contains the fully-qualified type to route it correctly, and its parameters.

 ```json
 {